Admission to Graduate study at UNI

 English as a Second Language

-International students and all students for whom English is not their first language, TESOL or IELTS exam scores are required.
-Minimum paper-based TOEFL score is 550, the computer-based score is 213.
-A minimum IELTS of 6.5 is required.
+International students and all students for whom English is not their first language, are required to submit TESOL or IELTS exam scores.
+Minimum scores required by the graduate college are:

 Acceptance and Initial Faculty Advisor

-You will receive an email from Graduate Admissions once your application materials are complete.
-You will then receive a letter indicating your acceptance status into graduate study in science education.
-You will be assigned a faculty advisor by the Science Education Graduate Coordinator based on the information included on the Science Education application form, or you may indicate a preference of faculty advisor to the Science Education Graduate Coordinator.
+Please note that acceptance to graduate study at UNI does not ensure admission to the Science Education Program.
+You will be notified by Science Education via email and letter indicating your acceptance status into graduate study in Science Education.
+Once accepted, you will be assigned a faculty advisor by the Science Education Graduate Coordinator based on the information included on the Science Education application form, or you may indicate a preference of faculty advisor to the Science Education Graduate Coordinator.
+A list of Science Education Faculty can be found on the Science Education web page.

 University Student Service (MyUNIverse)

 Upon being admitted to UNI you will be assigned a student number and CatID username.
-If you previously attended/graduated from UNI you will reassume your previous student number and CatID, however you will need to re-set your password.
-The CatID is used for a variety of campus systems including email, eLearning or WebCT) and MyUNIverse.
+If you previously attended/graduated from UNI you will reassume your previous student number and CatID, however you will need to re-set your password/passphrase.
+The CatID is used for a variety of campus systems including secure Wi-fi access, Email, Blackboard/eLearning and MyUNIverse.

 The MyUNIverse portal allows lifetime access with a current password.
-See the new student information page for instructions on how to set your username and password.
-Call (319) 273-5555 to reset an expired password.
+See the new student information page for instructions on how to set you username and password.
+Call 319-273-5555 to reset an expired password.
 MyUNIverse can be accessed from the UNI home page.
 This portal provides access to countless resources and processes required for successful completion of your program including: